 The Cyber Crimes Law has been in force since 27 August 2012 and comprises 51 articles, most of which set out specific cyber crimes and prescribe the applicable penalty for each crime.
 The Cyber Crimes Law penalises hacking; phishing; unauthorised access to electronic sources including laptops and emails; obtaining/ intercepting communications (including emails) intentionally; unlawfully accessing banking details (including any form of electronic payment like PayPal) or secure details (such as passwords) using information technology; forging electronic documents or credit/debit cards; and capturing an asset, benefit or right through fraudulent means or by taking a false name or capacity via an electronic source.

 Apart from these, the Cyber Crimes Law also penalises acts such as:

-- Calling for donations or promoting the same using information technology without a license (e.g. raising monies for charities through the internet).
+- Calling for donations or promoting the same using information technology without a licence (e.g. raising moneys for charities through the internet)

 - Crimes related to morality and public order committed through the internet including pornography, blackmail, gambling or materials prejudicing public morals, criticism of the State or its Rulers or insulting one of the monotheistic religions.